 For most of us, our first introduction to the vast, magnificent world of the wild was a family camping trip.
 And while I’ve camped on snow and climbing trips too, with bros and at shows, for me, a tent will mainly get used in family adventures.
-With that in mind, below are the Top 10 Family Camping Tents.
+With that in mind, below are the best family camping tents 2019.

 Best Use: Summer car camping and star gazing.

 It says 4 and that’s true if you have some kids in that 4, and even then it’s cozy.
 At 11 pounds, it’s heavy for a 4-person.
 But that’s because the Marmot Limestone 4P is bulletproof and, even more important, basically humidity-proof.
 With 40D polyester no-see-um mesh for an unmatchably breathable but bug-proof canopy and 68d Polyester Taffeta 190T 1500mm for the fly, you could be in the middle of a summer Assateague Island mosquito swarm with the fly off for stargazing and coolness and not get a single itchy bump or devolve into a sweaty mess.
 And the DAC DA17 Poles’ simplicity and the canopy’s freestanding design make it one of the easiest tents to put up, even if it’s just you and the kids on your first 1-parent-only campout.
 Purchase: $359.00